-- regulatory developments affecting us or our industry; - variations in our revenues, earnings, cash flow and data related to our operations; - changes in market condition, market potential and competitive landscape; - announcements of new investments, acquisitions, strategic partnerships or joint ventures by us or our competitors; - fluctuations in global and Chinese economies; - changes in financial estimates by securities analysts; - adverse publicity about us or our industry; - additions or departures of key personnel and senior management; - release of lock-up or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; and - potential litigation or regulatory investigations.
+- regulatory developments affecting us or our industry; - variations in our revenues, earnings, cash flow and data related to our operations; - · changes in market condition, market potential and competitive landscape; - announcements of new investments, acquisitions, strategic partnerships or joint ventures by us or our competitors; - fluctuations in global and Chinese economies; - changes in financial estimates by securities analysts; - adverse publicity about us or our industry; - · additions or departures of key personnel and senior management; - · release of lock-up or other transfer restrictions on our outstanding equity securities or sales of additional equity securities; and - potential litigation or regulatory investigations.

 In the past, shareholders of public companies have often brought securities class action suits against those companies following periods of instability in the market price of their securities.
 If we were involved in a class action suit, it could divert a significant amount of our management's attention and other resources from our business and operations and require us to incur significant expenses to defend the suit, which could harm our results of operations.
-Any such class action suit, it may be required to pay significant damages, which could have a material adverse effect on our financial condition and results of operations.
+Any such class action suit, whether or not successful, could harm our reputation and restrict our ability to raise capital in the future.
+In addition, if a claim is successfully made against us, it may be required to pay significant damages, which could have a material adverse effect on our financial condition and results of operations.